 If you want to apply conditional rules for weight-based shipping, you can make use of a free WooCommerce Weight Based Shipping plugin.

-WooCommerce Shipping Rates by City
+WooCommerce Shipping Rates by City (Region)

 Generally, the weight-based shipping costs vary for different areas and cities, If you are shipping for multiple cities and areas you would want to add shipping rates based on the regional pricing.